Stochastic conformal flows in even dimensions: Introduction

 In order to state our main result, we must define a notion of weak solution for the NQF and LQF volume form equations.
 We interpret weak solutions in the usual PDE sense, meaning a solution must satisfy one-dimensional projected equations obtained by pairing the original equation with smooth test functions.
-Pairing Equation \ref{stoch-nqf-vol} with some $h \in C^\infty (M)$ yields where $B$ is a standard Brownian motion.
+Pairing \eqref{stoch-nqf-vol} with some $h \in C^\infty (M)$ yields where $B$ is a standard Brownian motion which can be different for different choices of $h$.
 Here we use the Itô isometry to rewrite $\omega_t (\xi_t h) \, dt$ as $\| h \|_{L^2 (\omega_t)} \, dB_t$.
-Doing the same to Equation \ref{stoch-qf-vol} with $h$ gives
+Doing the same to \eqref{stoch-qf-vol} gives